Patrick J. Stover

 Patrick J. Stover (born 1964) is an American nutrition scientist who researches B vitamins.
 Currently a professor at Florida State University, he is a fellow of the American Association for the Advancement of Science and a member of the National Academy of Sciences.
 He has been co-editor of the Annual Review of Nutrition since 2015.
+He is the Co-Founder of the Institute of Connecting Nutrition and Health ICON-Health at Florida State University.

 Early life and education

 Patrick J. Stover was born in 1964 to parents Katherine Hanlon and William Stover.
 His father, William H. Stover, was a decorated WWII veteran.
 As a Private First Class in the 1st Marine Division, he was awarded the Silver Star from the president of the United States “for conspicuous gallantry and intrepidity during action against enemy Japanese forces on Guadalcanal, Solomon Islands on November 3, 1942".

 Stover grew up in rural Pennsylvania and he and his siblings were first generation college students.
 He attended Saint Joseph's University in Pennsylvania, graduating with a bachelor's degree in chemistry in 1986.
 He then graduated from VCU Medical Center in 1990 with a PhD in biochemistry and molecular biophysics.